 - Any other details, such as a description of the driver

-Can someone find out if I reported them for dangerous driving?
+Can I report someone anonymously for dangerous driving?

 Any details which you give will be treated confidentially, and the person you reported won't be told who reported them.